How to Get Your Alaska Insurance License (2026)

 Complete Exam Prep (Strongly Recommended)

-Alaska has no mandatory prep hours, but the Pearson VUE exam includes Alaska-specific state law content (~15–20% of the exam).
-Warning: budget options like 180 Licensing and Intellipass do not cover Alaska state law.
-Use ExamFX ($169.95), Kaplan ($139+), or Xcel Solutions ($199+) for complete Alaska coverage.
+Alaska has no mandatory prep hours, but the Pearson VUE exam includes Alaska-specific state law content (~provider-reported outcome/support detail).
+Warning: lower-cost options like 180 Licensing and Intellipass do not cover Alaska state law.
+Use ExamFX (current fee), Kaplan (current fee+), or Xcel Solutions (current fee+) for complete Alaska coverage.
 Most candidates study 1–3 weeks.

 Schedule and Pass the Pearson VUE Exam